talkdai/dialog/README.md

 memory = true # default is true, if true, the llm will use the memory to generate the answer

+memory_size = 5 # default is 5, if memory is true, the llm will use the memory to generate the answer

 [prompt.subcategory.loyalty-program]

 header = """The client is interested in the loyalty program, and needs to be responded to in a